20th Anniversary Events

 September 27, 2012

-This year, the Center for the Advanced Study of India (CASI) celebrates its 20th anniversary!
+In 2012, the Center for the Advanced Study of India (CASI) celebrated its 20th anniversary!
 Founded in 1992 by Prof. Francine Frankel a year after India launched its historic economic reforms, CASI was the first academic research center in the United States for the study of contemporary India.
 Today, CASI is recognized as a national resource, addressing the urgent need for objective knowledge of India’s rapidly changing society, politics and economy, and the forces and processes behind them.

 Now under the direction of Prof. Devesh Kapur, CASI further expands the University of Pennsylvania’s leadership on South Asian studies through its research focus on India’s economic transition, governance and politics, security and foreign policy, human capital, and media.